-Pricing: $40 per month
+Pricing: $16.95 per month

-Overall: BitsBox stands apart from the other games on the list as it is a monthly subscription box that includes unique materials on different computer science topics.
+Best Because: BitsBox stands apart from the other games on the list as it is a monthly subscription box that includes unique materials on different computer science topics.
 Each month, your child receives a box that contains various coding projects, ranging from simple to advanced.
 With the materials, they type the given code into the connected app and then revise it to make it their own.

 The apps and materials change each month, so there is always something new and exciting.
 BitsBox runs on any computer, phone, or tablet with a web browser.

-Overall: Designed by educators at MIT, Scratch is based on a programming language and an online community where children can learn the basics of coding as well as move on to more advanced topics and concepts.
+Best Because: Designed by educators at MIT, Scratch is based on a programming language and an online community where children can learn the basics of coding as well as move on to more advanced topics and concepts.

-Through the use of interactive games, stories, and animations, children are able to not only enhance their skills for programming, but they are also increasing their creativity, reasoning skills, and learning how to successfully collaborate on projects- all essential skills for 21st century workers.
+Through the use of interactive games, stories, and animations, children are able to not only enhance their skills for programming, but they are also increasing their creativity, reasoning skills, and learning how to successfully collaborate on projects- all essential skills for 21st-century workers.

-Overall: Brought to you from educational leader Learning Resources, Botley is an interactive robot that introduces coding to young kids in a friendly, easy, and fun way.
+Best Because: Brought to you from educational leader Learning Resources, Botley is an interactive robot that introduces coding to young kids in a friendly, easy, and fun way.
 Without requiring a computer or tablet, children are able to program Botley for up to 80 steps, including more advanced programming commands like looping.

 With advanced features and steps as well, Botley can grow with your child, becoming more challenging as it goes.
 Botley also includes black line follow mode where users can draw a line with any type of marker and he will follow along the path.

-Overall: Code Master is a programming logic game that teaches kids the basics of coding- all without a computer!
+Best Because: Code Master is a programming logic game that teaches kids the basics of coding- all without a computer!
 In the game, the player gets an Avatar that they have to navigate around the board.

 The goal of the game is to help the Avatar travel around the exotic world in search of power Crystals, leading them to collect them all and land at the Portal.
 Code Master features 60 different levels, so the fun is never the same!
-It teaches programming basics as well as planning, sequential reasoning, and problem solving skills.
+It teaches programming basics as well as planning, sequential reasoning, and problem-solving skills.

 Although you may be using it at home, CodeMonkey provides various insights for you that will help you monitor your child’s progress as well as assess their learning, even if you are completely unfamiliar with computer science.
 Another benefit?
-Learning how to code not only teaches children about IT, but it also nurtures logic, critical thinking, creativity, and problem solving skills needed to be successful now and in the future.
+Learning how to code not only teaches children about IT, but it also nurtures logic, critical thinking, creativity, and problem-solving skills needed to be successful now and in the future.

-Overall: On the Brink is part of a series of games that were designed to help kids build all of the skills necessary to be successful coders and understand even more advanced programming concepts down the line.
+Best Because: On the Brink is part of a series of games that were designed to help kids build all of the skills necessary to be successful coders and understand even more advanced programming concepts down the line.
 Without the use of a screen, kids will be able to guide their robot along a path from start to finish, programming “procedures” which help it move along colored paths.

 There are 40 different challenges that kids will come across, and their goal is to find the correct sequence of moves for each colored path.
-The board game teaches a variety of skills, including sequencing, problem solving, and planning.
+The board game teaches a variety of skills, including sequencing, problem-solving, and planning.

-Overall: Recognized with The Toy Industry Association’s Toy of the Year and Apple’s iOS App of the Year awards, Goldieblox is shaking up the industry and challenging gender stereotypes with the world’s first girl engineer character.
+Best Because: Recognized with The Toy Industry Association’s Toy of the Year and Apple’s iOS App of the Year awards, Goldieblox is shaking up the industry and challenging gender stereotypes with the world’s first girl engineer character.
 In this game, Goldie and her friend Ruby are trying to deliver cupcakes, but they need help getting directions for where to go.

 Kids will have a blast programming the characters throughout town, and will learn all the basics of coding in the process.
 This game is inspiring for girls and shows them they truly can be anything they dream.

-Overall: Winner of both the Parent’s Choice Gold Award and the Oppenheim Best Toy Platinum Award, Osmo Coding is a hands-on game that connects the screen to real-life coding blocks.
+Best Because: Winner of both the Parent’s Choice Gold Award and the Oppenheim Best Toy Platinum Award, Osmo Coding is a hands-on game that connects the screen to real-life coding blocks.
 Through the use of the interactive gaming system, children can put their iPad in the Osmo base which senses what is placed in front of it.

 They then use the coding blocks to map out commands, bringing the playful characters in the app on a fun adventure.
-Teaching logic and problem solving skills as well as programming, Osmo Coding is an easy and engaging way to learn the basics.
+Teaching logic and problem-solving skills as well as programming, Osmo Coding is an easy and engaging way to learn the basics.

 Platforms: iOS, Android

-Overall: Brought to you by the entertainment and toy giant, LEGO Mindstorms: Fix the Factory is an addictive puzzle game full of unexpected obstacles and unique challenges, pushing kids to expand their logical thinking skills, spatial intelligence, and their robot commanding skills.
+Best Because: Brought to you by the entertainment and toy giant, LEGO Mindstorms: Fix the Factory is an addictive puzzle game full of unexpected obstacles and unique challenges, pushing kids to expand their logical thinking skills, spatial intelligence, and their robot commanding skills.

-Faced with the task of helping a robot make his way through a factory, your child will learn all of the basics of how programming works while trying to beat the clock.
+Faced with the task of helping a robot make its way through a factory, your child will learn all of the basics of how programming works while trying to beat the clock.
 There are also incentives for completing the mission with the highest score, making it an exciting game more than an educational tool.

-Overall: Swift Playgrounds is an innovative game for the iPad that helps children learn and experiment with code through interactive puzzles.
+Best Because: Swift Playgrounds is an innovative game for the iPad that helps children learn and experiment with code through interactive puzzles.
 Based on the powerful programming language created by Apple and used by most professionals to create mobile applications, Swift Playgrounds provides a platform for experimentation and creativity while teaching the basic definitions, terms, functions, and directions of coding.

 Players can use their own photos, images, sounds, and files within the program to make it uniquely theirs, while new coding challenges are regularly released to keep it evolving and changing.

-Overall: With over 10 million downloads and more than 26 million games created and counting, Hopscotch is a platform for kids to explore projects and learn how to code and make their own games.
+Best Because: With over 10 million downloads and more than 26 million games created and counting, Hopscotch is a platform for kids to explore projects and learn how to code and make their own games.
 Users also have the ability to access other people’s projects and play, tweak, or remix it, providing inspiration and collaboration through Hopscotch’s fully moderated community.

 The app also has detailed video tutorials that teach them how to make popular games, increasing in difficulty as they become a better programmer.

-Overall: Shaped like a car, Code Car is actually a computer that allows kids to program and control it.
+Best Because: Shaped like a car, Code Car is actually a computer that allows kids to program and control it.
 Whether it be turning on the headlights and taillights, or sounding the siren and brakes, all functions of the car can be programmed to perform in a certain way.

 There is even a speaker in the middle of the car that can be coded to play horn sounds, car alarms, or ice cream truck songs.
 As these tasks are added to the Code Car, kids will be learning the real, typed coding language C++.
 The kit connects to a simple coding editor which works on Mac, Windows, or Chromebook.

-Overall: Mimo is a convenient platform that provides bite-sized coding lessons, projects, and challenges in an engaging and interesting way.
+Best Because: Mimo is a convenient platform that provides bite-sized coding lessons, projects, and challenges in an engaging and interesting way.
 With Mimo, your child can learn to code, build websites, automate tasks, make apps, and more.

 With daily goals, streaks, and achievement badges, kids will feel like they are playing a game more than taking an educational lesson.
 Mimo also features continuous extensions and updates, giving it a fresh face as your child progresses.

-Pricing: Free (Browser), $2.99 (iOS/Android)
+Pricing: $2.99 (iOS/Android)

-Overall: Featured by Apple in over 100 countries and winner of multiple awards, Lightbot is an exciting game that gets kids hooked on coding within minutes.
+Best Because: Featured by Apple in over 100 countries and winner of multiple awards, Lightbot is an exciting game that gets kids hooked on coding within minutes.

 Categorized as a programming puzzle game, Lightbot requires the user to guide a robot to light up tiles and solve different levels using commands, all while cultivating a real understanding of basic programming concepts like procedures, loops, and conditionals.
 With 50 levels and 20 challenge stars to collect, kids will have a blast competing and learning in this game.

 Built on the Lua programming language, kids can type their code, press play to watch it run, then interact with it to see what happens, including changing the colors, adding images, and adjusting the sounds.
-Codea also allows sharing across the community, so they can see other kids’ projects and explore or get inspired by them.
+Codea also allows sharing code across the community, so they can see other kids’ projects and explore or get inspired by them.